-All project developers are required to prepare a draft EIA reports indicating the project's impact on environment as per the terms of reference set out by the MoEF.
+All project developer are required to prepare a draft EIA reports indicating the project`s impact on environment as per the terms of reference set out by the MoEF.
 After the public hearing is conducted, a final report is prepared and submit to the MoEF for seeking clearances.

 The Tribunal suggested that the MoEF should evaluate the draft EIA and may place the same on its website for the information of the general public before the public hearing for the project is conducted.